 The Stephen C. Meyers, MD Endowed Fund will ensure that the NICU at St. Catherine Hospital continues to provide the highest level of care available in southwest Kansas.
 By ensuring that education opportunities are available to nurses and respiratory therapists, we can provide specialized pediatric and neonatal care for years to come.

 Each year the Pro-Am honors a "graduate" of the NICU, a child that is now thriving thanks to the life-saving care and technology our department provides.
-This year we honor two.
+This year we honor Brayden Robinson.